March 11, 2020

 The name of the student, the student's college ID, and the purpose for any amount paid must be included with the payment.

-Cogswell College encourages Cogswell graduates to return as non-degree seeking students by allowing them to take one course each semester at one-half of the regular tuition charge and by waiving the admission application and the late registration fee.
-Cogswell College graduates taking courses under this program are allowed to register during the late registration period provided they obtain the approval of the instructor for the course being taken and the approval of the Dean of the College.
+Cogswell University of Silicon Valley encourages Cogswell graduates to return as non-degree seeking students by allowing them to take one course each semester at one-half of the regular tuition charge and by waiving the admission application and the late registration fee.
+Cogswell graduates taking courses under this program are allowed to register during the late registration period provided they obtain the approval of the instructor for the course being taken and the approval of the Dean of the College.
 Graduates must follow the regular registration process.

 Students who drop classes, with written notice, within the designated add/drop period are entitled to a refund of all monies paid for the dropped classes.
 Classes dropped after the add/drop period are not eligible for 100% refund.
 The College shall provide the refund no later than 30 days of receiving the notice to drop classes.